kibook/s1kd-tools/tools/s1kd-refls/README.md

 output of this tool is used to apply some operation to a source object and all its dependencies together.

+-U
+Update the address items (such as titles) of matched references from the corresponding object.

 -u
 Show only unmatched reference errors, or unmatched codes if combined with the -a option.

+-X
+Tag unmatched references with the processing instruction `<?untagged?>`.

 -x
 Output a detailed XML report instead of plain text messages.